FREE SHIPPING on orders of $85 or more

 There were a great number of spelling variations in French surnames.
 One reason for this was the wide variety of cultural influences present in France during the early development of the French language.
 The many spelling variations of the name include Henry, Henri, Henrie, Henriette, Henriet, Henrion, Henriot, Henrich, Henrichet, Henrichon, Henrat, Henraux, Henrot, Henrotte, Henroutet, Henriquet and many more.

-Another 209 words (15 lines of text) are included under the topic Early Henrie Notables in all our PDF Extended History products.
+Another 62 words (4 lines of text) are included under the topic Early Henrie Notables in all our PDF Extended History products and printed products wherever possible.

 Henrie Settlers in United States in the 18th Century